true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 Step 7 - Build an application to upload the data
 ================================================

+__In future updates to this scenario it is planned that the simulated RFiD reader console application will be replaced with a physical reader.__

 In this section you will configure a pre-created console application which emulates a typical hand help RFiD scanner that an operative in a warehouse would carry.
 To emulate each time an item with an attached RFiD sticker is scanned, a small packet of data indicating the id, location and time/date will be uploaded to IoT Hub.
 This will happen every 10 seconds.